 When we read, do daily exercise and practice other positive behaviors, we are changing our brain for the better.
 And when we practice bad habits, we’re also changing our brain… just not for the better.

-Science is officially cool.
+I’m calling it… science is officially cool.